GravityKit/GravityView/readme.txt

 == Changelog ==

 = 1.0.4 =
-* Added: "Add All Fields" option to bottom of the "Add Field" box
+* Added: "Add All Fields" option to bottom of the "Add Field" selector
 * Added: Per-field-type options structure to allow for different field types to override default Field Settings
 	* Added: Choose how to display User data.
 In the User field settings, you can now choose to display the "Display Name", username, or ID
 	* Added: Custom date format using [PHP date format](https://www.php.net//manual/en/function.date.php) available for Entry Date and Date fields